An update from 2020:

 gocompiler on the host.
 But it’s not really a fault of docker itself.

-- An ability to debug those libraries, by modifying and/or inserting some print statements in their source.
+- An ability to debug those libraries by modifying their source.

 This also seems a natural thing to have, but we’ll see it’s not that easy to achieve with docker if we still want point